sristudentnetwork/starter-academic/content/home/events.md

 **NBA Playoff Bracket Pool:** Running from May 22 to end of playoffs
 Register before May 22 [here!](https://forms.gle/HqsF1N7Ey5rhzCQP9)

-**SRI Research Conference:** July 20-21, 2021
+**Sunnybrook Student Research Conference:** July 20-21, 2021
-See more info and register [here!](https://drive.google.com/file/d/1cWkKjv6NhMhwCUguNc7DOU1kLLHUfqjx/view?usp=sharing)
+Contact us for more info on abstract submission and registration!

 **End of Year Social:** August 2021
 Come back soon for more info!